oroinc/documentation/commerce/user_guide/products/product_families/view.rst

 On the product families view page you can view the attributes defined for a specific product family.

-Additionaly, you can edit the details of a product family by clicking |IcEdit| **Edit** in the top right corner of its view page.
+Additionally, you can edit the details of a product family by clicking |IcEdit| **Edit** on the top right of its page.

 .. image:: /user_guide/img/products/product_families/ProductFamilyViewPage.png